 Pikisaari Bollards for darkness‑sensitive lighting

-Created within the Art of Darkness project, this context‑specific bollard family has been designed for the Pikisaari shoreline pathway in Oulu, where cultural layers meet urban nature.
-The system combines darkness‑sensitive illumination, targeted heritage highlighting, and integrated power and data for light‑art installations.
+Developed within the Art of Darkness as Cultural Heritage of Urban Landscape project, this context‑specific family of the pathway light bollards has been designed for the Pikisaari shoreline pathway in Oulu, where cultural layers meet urban nature.
+The permanent solution brings together darkness‑sensitive illumination, targeted heritage highlighting, and integrated power and data interfaces for temporary light‑art installations.

 aicci-bollards-at-pikisaari-pathway-in-winter-with-1800K-light-2048x1152pxaicci-bollards-at-pikisaari-pathway-in-winter-with-1800K-light-2048x1152px